 The Four Seasons Hotel

-My daughter had a gift certificate to the Four Seasons Hotel on Paseo de la Reforma through her work.
-It’s located conveniently near Polanco, which is known as the Beverly Hills of Mexico City and not far from Centro Historico, the heart of the capital.
+My daughter was given a gift certificate to the Four Seasons Hotel on Paseo de la Reforma through her work.
+It is conveniently near Polanco, known as the Beverly Hills of Mexico City.
+It’s not far from Centro Historico, the heart of the capital.

 Oh, those crazy sidewalks